-Management of TSF data (FMT\MTD.1(AD))
+Management of TSF data (FMT_MTD.1(AD))

-FMT\MTD.1.1(AD) The TSF shall restrict the ability to initialize, modify, delete the user security attributes authentication data to users that satisfy the following rules:
+FMT_MTD.1.1(AD) The TSF shall restrict the ability to initialize, modify, delete the user security attributes authentication data to users that satisfy the following rules:

 - a) users authorized to modify their own authentication data - b) Users with the SPECIAL or appropriate group-SPECIAL attribute can modify a user's password/phrase; - c) Users with access to FACILITY resource IRR.PASSWORD.RESET are allowed to reset passwords/phrases for any user that does not have the PROTECTED, SPECIAL, AUDITOR, ROAUDIT, or OPERATIONS attributes; - d) Users with access to FACILITY resource IRR.PWRESET.OWNER.owner-value are allowed to reset passwords/phrases for users owned by "owner-value" if those users do not have the PROTECTED SPECIAL, AUDITOR, ROAUDIT, or OPERATIONS attributes and are not exempted from reset by the IRR.PWRE-SET.EXCLUDE.userID resource in the FACILITY class; - e) Users with access to FACILITY resource IRR.PWRESET.TREE.owner-value are allowed to reset passwords/phrases for users in the scope of the group specified by "owner-value" if those users do not have the PROTECTED, SPECIAL, AUDITOR, ROAUDIT, or OPERATIONS attributes and are not exempted from reset by the IRR.PWRESET.EXCLUDE.userID resource in the FACILITY class.
-(Note: this "tree" function applies to the same target users that group-SPECIAL would affect.); - f) Users may be allowed to renew or revoke their own digital certificates via the z/ OS PKI Services component.
+(Note: this "tree" function applies to the same target users that group-SPECIAL would affect.); - f) Users may be allowed to renew or revoke their own digital certificates via the z/OS PKI Services component.

-Management of TSF data (FMT\MTD.1(RC))
+Management of TSF data (FMT_MTD.1(RC))

-FMT\MTD.1.1(RC) The TSF shall restrict the ability to manage the TSF data operated upon by other RACF commands to users with the authority to those commands as defined in the table 38 in the section on using RACF management commands in the TOE summary specification.
+FMT_MTD.1.1(RC) The TSF shall restrict the ability to manage the TSF data operated upon by other RACF commands to users with the authority to those commands as defined in the Table 19 in the section on using RACF management commands in the TOE summary specification.

-Management of TSF data (FMT\MTD.1(DC))
+Management of TSF data (FMT_MTD.1(DC))

-- FMT\MTD.1.1(DC) The TSF shall restrict the ability to perform management functions for the digital certificates to users with the SPECIAL attribute and users assigned the authority to specific management functions as defined in the tables in the section on managing digital certificates in the TOE summary specification. - Application note: To perform a specific management function for digital certificates, a user that does not have the SPECIAL attribute must have RACF authority to a profile of the type IRR.DIGTCERT.function in the FACILITY class where function is the name of the management function.
-The list of management functions and the semantics of READ, UP-DATE and CONTROL authority for each function is defined in the tables in Authority checking for RACDCERT Processing, Authority Checking for R\datalib Processing and the section "Authority Checking for PKCS#11 Cryptographic Tokens in the ICSF TKDS" in the z/OS Security Target.
+FMT_MTD.1.1(DC) The TSF shall restrict the ability to perform management functions for the digital certificates to users with the SPECIAL attribute and users assigned the authority to specific management functions as defined in the tables in the section on managing digital certificates in the TOE summary specification.

+Application note: To perform a specific management function for digital certificates, a user that does not have the SPECIAL attribute must have RACF authority to a profile of the type IRR.DIGTCERT.function in the FACILITY class where function is the name of the management function.
+The list of management functions and the semantics of READ, UP-DATE and CONTROL authority for each function is defined in the tables in Authority checking for RACDCERT Processing, Authority Checking for R_datalib Processing and the section "Authority Checking for PKCS#11 Cryptographic Tokens in the ICSF TKDS" in the z/OS Security Target.
 That chapter in the z/OS Security Target also discusses use of resources in the CRYPTOZ resource class to control access to PKCS#11 tokens.
-To determine the authority a user has to those profiles, RACF uses the algorithm defined in FDP\ACF.1(GRD).
+To determine the authority a user has to those profiles, RACF uses the algorithm defined in FDP_ACF.1(GRD).

-Revocation: object security attributes (FMT\REV.1(OSA))
+Revocation: object security attributes (FMT_REV.1(OSA))

-- FMT\REV.1.1(OSA) The TSF shall restrict the ability to revoke object security attributes defined by SFPs associated with the corresponding object under the control of the TSF to users that satisfy the following rules: users authorized to modify the security attributes by the RACF general profile access control policy, the UNIX file system object access control policy, the UNIX IPC objects access control policy or (in Labeled Security Mode) the mandatory access control policy. - FMT\REV.1.2(OSA) The TSF shall enforce the following rules: - a) The access rights associated with an object shall be enforced when an access check is made; - b) Labeled Security Mode only: the rules of the mandatory access control policy are enforced on all future operations.
+- FMT_REV.1.1(OSA) The TSF shall restrict the ability to revoke object security attributes defined by SFPs associated with the corresponding object under the control of the TSF to users that satisfy the following rules: users authorized to modify the security attributes by the RACF general profile access control policy, the UNIX file system object access control policy, the UNIX IPC objects access control policy. - FMT_REV.1.2(OSA) The TSF shall enforce the following rules: - a) The access rights associated with an object shall be enforced when an access check is made;